Did you know?

 - They are also known as "dusky-leaf monkeys."

-Like colobus, these monkeys have a "sacculated" stomach that digests the leaves they eat -- similar to the four-chambered stomach of an antelope or cow.
+- Like colobus monkeys, langurs have a "sacculated" stomach that digests the leaves they eat — similar to the multi-chambered stomach of an antelope or cow.

 Spectacled langurs are social primates that live in troops.
 Females remain in their birth group and the social bonds between the related females are quite strong.
 Infants are bright orange at birth and are held and nurtured by other females.

 Spectacled langurs have a "sacculated" stomach that digests the leaves they eat, similar to the multi-chambered stomach of an antelope or cow.
 This adaptation helps them digest tough vegetation, which is a large part of their diet.
 Although they cannot grasp with their tails, their long tails help them balance as they leap through the trees.